matiasenrigue/Taximize/apps/backend/src/entities/README.md

 ## Entity Relationships and Interactions

-The backend follows a hierarchical data model where entities are interconnected through well-defined relationships:
+The backend follows a hierarchical data model where entities are interconnected through well-defined relationships.
+The following diagrams illustrate the three core interaction patterns in the system:

-### Key Entity Interactions

-#### 1. **Tracking of driver states via Signal Validation**
-- Other entities get their actions done if and only if the signal is validated by signal validation entity
-- This is used by shifts, pauses and rides (to check if they can start)
+---

+### 1. Signal State Machine - Driver State Transitions

+All driver state changes must pass through the SignalValidation gateway, which ensures only valid transitions occur.
+This prevents impossible states like starting multiple shifts or pausing when not working.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐